 This course introduces students to theories of group counseling, ethical issues related to group counseling, and the use of various types of group counseling programs found in both educational and clinical settings.
 Emphasis is placed on learning the skills that are required to effectively lead a group counseling program.
 Students will participate in a group counseling experience as part of the class.
 Students will develop a 10-week group program on a topic pertinent to their area of concentration (school or clinical mental health counseling).
 They will then present one session as part of a mock group experience.
-This is an introductory course in the Psy.D. program.

-Prerequisites & Notes: ED 610; co-requisite ED 615
+This is a foundation course in the Psy.D. program.
+Prerequisites & Notes ED 610; corequisite ED 615 Offered: every semester.